Skip to main content

 • prompts/list - List available prompts (returns empty array)

-For detailed information about tool discovery and execution, see Tool Discovery Implementation.
+For detailed information about internal tool discovery and caching, see Tool Discovery Implementation.
 Error Handling:

 Planned Full Architecture